 a weak immune system (caused by disease or by using certain medicines);

-if you are receiving other cancer treatments; or
+if you are receiving other cancer treatments or radiation.

-Cyclophosphamide can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while you are using this medication.
+You should not breastfeed while you are using this medicine.

 How is cyclophosphamide given?